 The Public Health Agency of Sweden recommends that adults with symptoms of COVID-19 get tested to see if they have an ongoing infection.
 The same recommendation applies to children of school age and older, i.e., from about 6 years of age.
 Younger children of preschool age are primarily advised to stay at home if they are ill, without taking a test.
-It is the regions that decide which people to test, and there may be regional variations from the national recommendations.
-You therefore need to find out what applies where you are.
+The regions decide which people should be tested.
+There may be regional variations from the national recommendations, so you need to find out what applies in the region where you are.

 Different tests – it is important that you take the right test at the right time

 There are tests that can show if you have an ongoing infection right now, and tests that can show if you have already had COVID-19 and developed antibodies.

 |Questions||PCR test||Antigen test||Antibody test|